ilnar/rate-limiter-assignment/README.md

 High precision, high performance, low scalability

+For a strategy that allows N requests over time interval T:

+Keep a list of timestamps of requests, as soon as a new request comes in, remove all the old entries older than timestamp of the new request minus T, calculate the size of the array and if it is less than N, add new timestamp and allow request.
+Otherwise, discard request.

+The list of timestamps will be sorted on single-threaded version of the limiter, hence removing the old entries will be easy using binary search.

+This approach stores timestamps of requests and performs a series of reads and writes in corresponding data structure, meaning it won't work well when T and N are big and/or the data structure will be accessed from many threads.

+Nevertheless, this approach provides the highest precision.

 ### Multithreaded monolithic service

-High precision, high performance, better scalability, complexity
+Medium precision, high performance, medium scalability

-### Distributed service under moderate load
+### Distributed service with many users with moderate load

-Low precision, high performance, high scalability
+Medium precision, high performance, medium scalability

-Using Memcache shared between instances
+Using hashtable (key-value storage) shared between instances

+Regular quota refresh in the background -> high read/write per user

+### Distributed service with few users with high load

-High precision, low performance, high scalability
+Low precision, low performance, medium scalability

-Using distributed counter
+Using distributed counter -> high read, low write per user

-### Large scale service with high load
+### Large scale service with a mix of users and patterns

 Enforce rate limit per-region - not purely global service

 Or use eventually consistent storage for counter - low precision

-## Alternatives

-Regular quota refresh in the background -> high read/write

 ## Future Work